building-envelope-data/metabase/README.md

         on a build or development machine and pushed to the server later with GNU Make targets from `./forge.mk`;
-      - `HOST` is the domain name with sub-domain of the deployment, in particular, it is used by the OpenId Connect provider and to make URLs absolute in emails sent for example when a user registers;
+      - `HOST` is the domain name with sub-domain of the deployment, in particular, it is used by the OpenID Connect provider and to make URLs absolute in emails sent for example when a user registers;
       - `HTTP_PORT` is the HTTP port on which the reverse proxy NGINX listens for requests;
       - `BOOTSTRAP_USER_PASSWORD` is the password used by the database seeder for the administrator account if there is none yet;
-      - `OPEN_ID_CONNECT_CLIENT_SECRET` is the OpenId Connect client secret of the metabase as a client of itself as identity provider;
+      - `OPEN_ID_CONNECT_CLIENT_SECRET` is the OpenID Connect client secret of the metabase as a client of itself as identity provider;
-      - `TESTLAB_SOLAR_FACADES_HOST` is the host with sub-domain of the TestLab Solar Façades used by the database seeder to add it as an OpenId Connect client;
+      - `TESTLAB_SOLAR_FACADES_HOST` is the host with sub-domain of the TestLab Solar Façades used by the database seeder to add it as an OpenID Connect client;
       - `TESTLAB_SOLAR_FACADES_OPEN_ID_CONNECT_CLIENT_SECRET` is the
         corresponding client secret;